runthings-dev/runthings-wc-order-departments/readme.md

 ### AutomateWoo Workflows

-Create workflows using the department triggers and rules to:
+Create workflows using the department triggers, rules, and variables to:

-- Send notifications to external systems
+- Send notifications to external systems using department email variables
-- Create tickets in support systems
+- Create tickets in support systems with department information
-- Update CRM records
+- Update CRM records with department assignments
-- Trigger fulfillment processes
+- Trigger fulfillment processes based on department rules
+- Route emails to department-specific addresses using `{{ order.departments_emails }}`
+- Include department context in communications using `{{ order.departments_names }}`

 ## Requirements